stevehjohn/ZXE/Notes.md

 ed58: IN E, (C)
 ed60: IN H, (C)
 ed68: IN L, (C)
-ed6a: ADC HL, HL
 ed70: IN (BC)
 ed78: IN A, (C)
-ed7a: ADC HL, SP
 eda1: CPI
 eda2: INI
 eda2_01: INI